marcransome/pond/README.md

 ### Draining ponds

-Use the `drain` command to drain a pond of all its variables:
+Use the `drain` command to drain all content from a pond:

 ```console
 $ pond drain my-app